top of page

 DSC_0021(1).jpg

-Brief history of coal mining in South Wales
+Brief history of coal mining in

 The pivotal role of coal mining in shaping the British way of life cannot be underestimated.
-For centuries, coal mining has been an essential part of British industry.
+For centuries, coal mining was an essential part of British industry.
 At its peak, the British coal industry employed more than a million people, making it one of the country’s most important industries.
 Many regions were dependent upon it, including South Wales.

-With its profusion of high quality coal, the South Wales Coalfield played a pivotal role in Britain’s Industrial Revolution.
-As Britain began to industrialise itself, more and more coal was needed to produce the steam power on which industry depended.
-This high demand for coal brought about a ‘boom’ in the South Wales coal industry.
-Attracted by the availability of work and better wages, people flocked to the South Wales Valleys from other parts of Wales, England, Ireland, Scotland and European countries.

-The South Wales Coalfield coveres an expansive area, from St. Bride’s Bay in the west to Pontypool in the east.
-At its peak, the coal industry employed some 232,000 people in 620 coal mines across South Wales.
+With its profusion of high quality coal, the South Wales Coalfield - which extends from St. Bride’s Bay in the west to Pontypool in the east - played a pivotal role in Britain’s Industrial Revolution.
+As Britain began to industrialise itself, coal was needed to produce the steam power upon which industry depended.
+The high demand for coal brought about a ‘boom’ in the South Wales coal industry.
+At its peak, the industry employed some 232,000 people in 620 coal mines across South Wales.
 In 1913, 57 million tons of coal came up from these mines – a fifth of the entire output of the United Kingdom.

 The effects of World War I and the post-war depression, however, brought about a decline in the industry.
 By 1936, 241 collieries had closed and the workforce had halved.
 Following a brief revival post-Second World War, the industry continued to decline throughout the second half of the 20th century.
-By the end of that century, just one deep mine remained in Wales.
+By the end of that century, just one deep coal mine remained in Wales.
 The coal industry, the most important industrial, social and political force in modern Wales, had all but vanished.

 Home: About Me